 There are several activities carried out from this program, including the basic conservation knowledge workshop, community surveillance system training, public awareness on how to implement non IUU fishing, and monitoring the coral reefs condition training.
 The implementation of the customary law in this area is an added value to the sustainable fisheries management concept.

-The following link is the publication shared by USAID SEA Implementing Partner, WWF-Indonesia, about the traditional community-based fisheries management program in Bintuni Bay:
+The following link is the publication shared by USAID SEA Implementing Partner, World Wide Fund for Nature (WWF), about the traditional community-based fisheries management program in Bintuni Bay: